DanielAron/bluemix-jenkins/README.md

 The image comes with nvm installed in `/usr/local/nvm`

 ## Node.js
-Nvm can be used to install different versions of Node.js Currently it is 0.12.7 in `/usr/local/nvm/versions/node/v0.12.7` Add this in your build
+[Nvm](https://github.com/creationix/nvm) can be used to install different versions of Node.js

+Currently it is 0.12.7 in `/usr/local/nvm/versions/node/v0.12.7`
+Add this as a NodeJS installation in Manage Jenkins.
+In your jobs you can then check the "Provide Node & npm bin/ folder to PATH" if you want to use npm in a shell script build step.